Completing NCA exams

 Applicants may retake an NCA examination in a failed subject.
 The exam fee in effect at the time of registration for the second attempt will be required.
 The new examination will not always be based on identical course materials, so candidates may have to prepare for the exam on the basis of a new syllabus.

-Applicants may retake a failed NCA examination only once.
-In the event of a second failure, applicants are required to take the failed subject at a Canadian law school.
+Applicants may retake a failed NCA examination twice.
+In the event of a third failure (first try and two re-takes), applicants are required to take the failed subject at a Canadian law school.
 Applicants may not register to retake an exam until they receive the results of the first effort, and cannot register in the exam session immediately following the session in which they took the exam the first time.
 For example, if a candidate fails an exam in January, the earliest opportunity to re-take the exam would be in August of the same year.

 When candidates fail an NCA examination, they receive a memo from the grading examiner providing reasons for the failure.
 The candidate will be given an opportunity to review the exam(s) at a date and time arranged by the NCA.
 A notice providing the time, date and location of the session will be sent with the exam results.
 Applicants may appeal their exam results in accordance with the Examination Review and Grade Appeal Process and by submitting a completed Examination Grade Appeal request form along with the required administrative fee indicated on the form.